jdi-docs/jdi-light/source/includes/_introduction.md

 # Introduction
 ## Simple JDI examples
 ### Create a simple Login test
 First of all, let's see how JDI solves typical problems.
-Let's start with Login since most tests start with signing in.
+Let's start with Login, since most tests start with signing in.

 You can find a Java code example <a href='https://github.com/jdi-examples/jdi-introduction' target="_blank">here</a>